TheMarmots/ArchKatas2022/README.md

-# Architectural Kata: Summer 2022
+# Architectural Kata: Summer 2022: Spotlight App

 Welcome to the repository holding our solution to O'Reilly Architectural Katas - Summer 2022.
 We are a group of application security development and automation engineers, who are passionate about building secure software, right from its design.